22 Sep 5 Best Foods to Eat After Wisdom Teeth Removal

-Do you have a wisdom tooth extraction coming up?
-Stocking your kitchen with the right foods will make your recovery much more comfortable.
-At Prescott Dentistry, we want to help you avoid complications after your surgery from eating the wrong things.
+Are you gearing up for a wisdom tooth extraction?
+After surgery, your mouth will need time to heal, so you’ll need to adjust your diet to soft and easy-to-eat food.
+Stocking your kitchen with the right foods can help you feel at ease, knowing your recovery will be as comfortable as possible.
 We put together this guide on the best foods to eat after wisdom teeth removal, and a food timeline to help ensure a speedy recovery.

-If your surgery involves general anesthesia, you will need to fast for 12 hours before your appointment time.
-You can then start eating again a few hours after your wisdom teeth removal, but you will need to stick to soft foods for at least a week.
+If your surgery involves general anesthesia, you can expect to have to fast for 12 hours before your appointment time.
+You can then start eating again a few hours after your wisdom teeth removal appointment is over.
+However, you will need to stick to soft foods for at least a week.

 - First 24-48 hours: Consume mostly liquids and extremely soft foods like blended soups, apple sauce, and yogurt.

 - Day three or four: Start adding semi-soft foods like eggs and oatmeal to your diet.

 - Day five and beyond: Gradually start transitioning to solid foods.
 If chewing causes pain, stick to soft and semi-soft foods until you can comfortably chew solid foods.

 What to Avoid After Wisdom Teeth Removal

 In addition to knowing what foods to eat and when to eat them, you also need to know how to eat after wisdom teeth removal without causing more damage.
 The empty sockets left behind after the extraction will need a few days to form blood clots so they can heal properly.

 When eating, make sure to chew away from the extraction site so you don’t disrupt the healing process.
 It’s also important to avoid warm or hot foods and liquids for the first few days after your surgery, because heat can also impact healing.
 Avoid drinking through a straw, which can dislodge the vital blood clot that forms to protect the wound.